muhsinking/notebook/content/lists/Movies.md

 ### 2010s

-- The Life Aquatic with Steve Zissou (2010)
 - Moonlight (2016)
 - The Last Black Man in San Francisco (2019)
 - Portrait of a Lady on Fire (2019)